getsops/sops/README.rst

 is ``vault_path``, which is required.
 The others are optional, and they are ``vault_address``, ``vault_kv_mount_name``, ``vault_kv_version``.

-``sops`` uses the official Vault API provided by Hashicorp, which makes use of `environment variables <https://www.vaultproject.io/docs/commands/#environment-variables>`_ for configuring the client.
+SOPS uses the official Vault API provided by Hashicorp, which makes use of `environment variables <https://www.vaultproject.io/docs/commands/#environment-variables>`_ for configuring the client.